Overview of Utah Taxes

-With a population of just over one million, Salt Lake County is the largest in the state of Utah.
-It contains the state’s largest city, in Salt Lake City.
-The county’s average effective tax rate is 0.74%, third highest in the state.
+With a population of just over one million, Salt Lake County is the largest county in Utah.
+It also contains the state’s largest city, Salt Lake City.
+The county’s average effective tax rate is 0.73%, third highest in the state.

 According to the Utah State Tax Commission, there are 318 separate tax districts in Salt Lake County.
-Total rates in those districts (as a percentage of assessed value) range from 1.29% to 1.99%.
-For residential property, assessed value is equal to about 55% of market value.
+Total rates in those districts (as a percentage of assessed value) range from 1.08% to 1.69%.
+For residential property, assessed value is equal to 55% of market value.

-Utah County is located directly south of Salt Lake County in central Utah, and is the state’s second largest county by population.
+Utah County is located directly south of Salt Lake County in central Utah and is the state’s second largest county by population.
 Its largest city is Provo.
-The median annual property tax paid by homeowners in Utah County is $1,361 seventh highest in the state, but still more than $700 lower than the national average.
+The median annual property tax paid by homeowners in Utah County is $1,411.
+That is the sixth highest rate in Utah but is still nearly $700 less than the national average.

-Total rates in Utah, which apply to assessed value, range from 1.07% to 1.75%.
-In Provo, the total rate is 1.098% as of 2014.
-The largest recipient of the tax in Provo is the school district, which accounts for over half of the total tax.
+Total rates in Utah, which apply to assessed value, range from 0.946% to 1.539%.
+In Provo, the total rate is 1.079%.
+The largest recipient of the tax in Provo is the school district, which accounts for about 70% of the total tax.

-Weber County is the fourth largest county in Utah, with a population of about 230,000.
+Weber County is the fourth largest county in Utah, with a population of about 241,000.
 The largest city in the county is Ogden.
 On average, Weber County has the second highest property tax rates in Utah.
-The county’s average effective rate is 0.81%, second only to Salt Lake County.
+The county’s average effective rate is 0.82%, second only to San Juan County.

-Washington County is located in the southeast corner of Utah, along the state borders with Nevada and Arizona.
+Washington County is located in the southwest corner of Utah, along the state borders with Nevada and Arizona.
 It is named after the first U.S. president, George Washington.
 It also contains large portions of Zion National Park and the Red Cliffs Conservation Area.
-The median annual property tax paid by homeowners in Washington County is $1,346, eighth highest in the state.
+The median annual property tax paid by homeowners in Washington County is $1,364, eighth highest in the state.

 Tooele County stretches from the Nevada border to the southeast corner of the Great Salt Lake.
 There are 38 different tax districts in Tooele County.
-Total rates in those districts range from 1.18% to 1.59%, with an average of 1.37% (that applies to assessed, not market value).
+Total rates in those districts range from 1.21% to 1.57%, with an average of 1.26%.

 Box Elder County

 The eighth most populous county in Utah, Box Elder County is named for the tree species that is so common in the county.
-The average effective property tax rate (median property taxes as a percentage of median home value) in Box Elder County is 0.70%, fourth highest in the state.
-A homeowner paying that rate on a home worth $150,000 would pay about $1,050 annually.
+The average effective property tax rate in Box Elder County is 0.71%, fourth highest in the state.
+A homeowner paying that rate on a home worth $150,000 would pay about $1,065 annually.

-Summit County is in northeast Utah, encompassing park city and much of the surrounding territory.
-The median annual property tax in the county is $2,243 per year, highest in the state.
+Summit County is in northeast Utah.
+Its largest city is Park City, which houses thousands of tourists during ski season (thanks partly to its proximity to Salt Lake City).
+The median annual property tax in the county is $2,297 per year, highest in the state.

-The main reason taxes are so high in Summit County is that home values are the highest state.
-The median home value in Summit County is $485,700.
-Another possible reason is that a significant share of the residential property in Summit County, which is home to several of the nation’s top ski resorts, is not owner-occupied and does not qualify for the homeowner’s exemption.
+The main reason taxes are so high in Summit County is that home values are the highest in the state.
+The median home value in Summit County is $515,500.
+Another possible reason for the high taxes is that a significant share of the residential property in Summit County, which is home to several of the nation’s top ski resorts, is not owner-occupied and does not qualify for the homeowner’s exemption.